 As part of creating a data-driven organisation, technology executives also need to renovate the core.

 The race to digital creates an urgent need to modernise technology foundations.
-Although organisations across Australia and New Zealand embraced cloud to transform the operating engine through 2020, residual in-house complexities remain.
+Although organisations across Australia and New Zealand embraced cloud to transform the operating engine, residual in-house complexities remain.

 Overcoming sunk capital, for example, inhibits the business case for cloud-shift.
 Addressing architectural burden – by decoupling business logic from the monolith – is another constraint on legacy modernisation.
 Remaking customer-facing applications with agility at the core requires businesses to embrace modern ways of working and implement robust delivery pipelines.

 Consequently, technology executives in Australia and New Zealand are reallocating muscle power to drive legacy modernisation.
 Systems built using modern DevOps pipelines and modular frameworks tend to be more reliable in production than alternatives using traditional methods.

 So, although IT leaders may well face legacy mindsets and a temptation to delay investment to extract more value from existing assets, building a future-ready technology core should be prioritised.